The Cornerstones are the Philosophy of Music Mind Games

 Successful learning occurs in many small steps rather than a few big steps.

-Neat materials make it easier to learn.
+Neat materials get my attention and make it easier to learn.

-Strive to be kind, generous and encouraging since mistakes are a natural part of learning.
+Strive to be kind, generous, and encouraging since mistakes are a natural part of learning.

-Be cheerful, a bit of an entertainer and have fun yourself.
+Be cheerful, a bit of an entertainer, and have fun yourself.

 Maintain a quick pace to interest and challenge students since they are capable of learning quickly.